 Direct Information Arraignment

-Most misdemeanor charges arise because the officer witnesses the crime.
-For example, if someone is caught with drug paraphernalia during a traffic stop, they might be charged with possession of the drug paraphernalia based on the fact that the officer witnesses the possession and it occurred in his presence.
+Most misdemeanor charges arise because the officer witnessed each part of the crime.
+For example, if someone is caught with drug paraphernalia during a traffic stop, they might be charged with possession of the drug paraphernalia based on the fact that the officer witnesses the possession and it occurred in the officer’s presence.

-Likewise, for a DUI case, the officer is able to make an arrest only if he witnesses the crime being committed by seeing the defendant behind the wheel while impaired.
+Likewise, for a DUI case, the officer is able to make an arrest only if the officer witnesses the crime being committed by seeing the defendant behind the wheel while impaired.

-But what happens if the officer doesn’t witness the crime and the crime is not on a list of misdemeanors that constitute an exception to the arrest warrant requirement?
+But what happens if the officer doesn’t witness the crime and the crime is not on a list of misdemeanors exceptions to the arrest warrant requirement?
 In those cases, the officer will forward his report to the State Attorney’s Office to determine whether the charges should be “direct filed.”

 If you were told that the report has been taken and the matter will be forwarded to the State Attorney’s Office, then you should hire a criminal defense attorney to represent you during this part of the process.

-If you do nothing, then you might be served later with a summons to appear in court.
-The direct file information is most common for charges like criminal mischief and simple battery.
+If you do nothing, then you might be served later with a summons to appear in court for “direct information arraignment.”
+The direct file information is most common for charges like criminal mischief, simple battery, or DUI.

 Attorney for the Direct File Arraignment in Tampa, FL